-Short bio: Nick Engelfried is the author of Movement Makers: How Young Activists Upended the Politics of Climate Change, the first major book to comprehensively examine more than two decades of youth climate activism in the United States.
-After spending more than ten years as a youth activist himself beginning in the early 2000s, he transitioned to a new role as an environmental educator, founding Reconnect Earth in 2018.
-As a freelance journalist, Nick has covered the Pacific Northwest fossil fuel resistance, Indigenous-led campaigns to stop oil pipelines, the fossil fuel divestment movement, the rise of the Fridays for Future climate strikes, and more.
+Short bio: Nick Engelfried writes about inspiring grassroots social movements and important environmental issues.
+He is the author of Movement Makers: How Young Activists Upended the Politics of Climate Change, the first major book to comprehensively examine more than two decades of youth climate activism in the United States.
+As a freelance journalist Nick has covered the Pacific Northwest fossil fuel resistance, Indigenous-led campaigns to stop oil pipelines, the fossil fuel divestment movement, the rise of the Fridays for Future climate strikes, and more.

 Detailed bio: Nick’s path into activism began in the early 2000s, when the national youth climate movement itself was young.
 He helped organize students to support campus sustainability efforts and campaigns to stop large fossil fuel projects, first at Portland Community College and then at Oregon’s Pacific University.
 After graduating from Pacific in 2009, Nick continued recruiting students from colleges and universities throughout the Northwest to oppose coal plants and liquefied natural gas pipelines in the region.
 He received the Oregon Sierra Club’s Adam Alabarca Young Activist Award in 2010.